Lycée Français de Shanghai: History

 Formerly the École Française de Shanghai, it was established in 1995 as an elementary through high school in Changning District, adjacent to the Xijiao State Guest Hotel.
 The initial enrollment was 13.
-The German School Shanghai and LFS began collaborating and having a common campus circa 1997, and around that same time the school began its relationship with the AEFE.
+The German School Shanghai and Lycée Français de Shanghai began collaborating and having a common campus circa 1997, and around that same time the school began its relationship with the AEFE.
 The Qingpu campus opened in 2005, and the Yangpu campus opened in 2019.

 Formerly there was a Pudong campus, on the property of the Shanghai Gold Apple Bilingual School.
 The Yangpu campus replaced the Pudong campus.

 The school became a testing center for Cambridge examinations in 2017.

 The school placed rank #10 in the 2024 Concours Général des Lycées et des Métiers.

+Trilingual Education

+A trilingual school starting from kindergarten: French, Chinese and English are mandatory.
+The AEFE Guarantee Part of a 580-school network ensuring top-quality education with globally recognized standards and seamless global transitions for expat families.
+The school is offering dedicated streams with a stronger focus on English (SIA, SEA), Chinese (SIC, SOC) or French (General Stream).

+The BFI (Baccalauréat Français International) is designed for students who choose one of our two international language streams: the SIA (American International Section stream) or the SIC (Chinese International Section stream).
+These students follow an enriched curriculum, taking some subjects—such as language and literature, History-Geography, and World Knowledge—in English or Chinese.
+Throughout the year, they also attend additional classes tailored to their language stream, preparing them to sit exams in the chosen language for those subjects.

+Eurocampuses

+Shared with the German School (DSS), Qingpu and Yangpu campuses span 50,000+ m^{2}, featuring state-of-the-art facilities, such as theater halls, gyms, stadiums, and 25-meter swimming pools.